 high powered blender and enjoy your antioxidant 'reds'

 It's a great addition to any blender protein drink, and is full of bromelain for anti-inflammatory factors.

 I vary the ingredients in my morning blender drink to keep it interesting.
-My additions often include the pineapple core (also lower in sugars than the outer part) a handful of greens, seed meal, Genesis Today probiotic greens, water, ice and of course Original Plantfusion protein.
+My additions often include the pineapple core (also lower in sugars than the outer part) a handful of greens, seed meal, greens, water, ice and your favorite protein powder.
 All great fibromyalgia nutrition!

 Allergen free and energy full!